ruaan-deysel/Agentic-DevOps/.augment/rules/iac-security.md

 - Enable encryption at rest and in transit
 - Use Managed Identities where possible
 - Scan code for security vulnerabilities
+- Use pre-commit hooks to prevent security issues
+- Scan for secrets before EVERY commit

 ## Secret Management